What are herbal powders?

 Enough said.
 Drop the mic.

-Add ½ teaspoon to 8 ounces of hot water and drink as you would tea, except you don't strain it or have to throw away a tea bag!
-Yes, the tea will have powders floating in it - just stir as you are drinking it to keep them floating.
-I have found that adding honey helps to keep them in suspension, also, and not as noticeable if the taste isn't to your liking.
+Add ½ teaspoon to 8 ounces of hot water and drink as you would tea — you just don't have to strain it or throw away a tea bag!
+Yes, the tea will have some powder floating in it — simply stir as you are drinking.
+Adding some honey helps keep the powder in suspension, and enhances the taste as well.

 Add to honey to make a tasty spread for toast.

 Add to a nut butter to make a tasty dip for fruit, veggies, chips, whatever.